ghc-proposals/ghc-proposals/proposals/0000-no-kind-vars.rst

 * Don't wait for two releases after `#83`_, given that the fix is compatible with three releases if ``-XTypeInType`` is enabled.

+* Treat the ``k`` in ``forall (a :: k).
+Proxy a -> ()`` specially, allowing this syntax to bring ``k`` into scope.
+Specifically, any unbound variable mentioned in a kind signature of a type variable binder could be brought into scope.
+This was suggested on the GitHub thread, but I find it to be an unnecessary special case, just to preserve a sliver of legacy behavior that we needn't preserve.
+I'm listing it here as a viable, consistent alternative, however.

 Unresolved questions
 --------------------
 None that I know of.